2sic/2sxc-docs/2sxc Docs Generator/js-code/dnn/jquery.md

 > [!TIP]
 > If you do need a newer version of jQuery, that is possible but needs some tweaking to get them to run side-by-side.
 It's done using the [jQuery.noConflict()](https://api.jquery.com/jQuery.noConflict/).

-## How 2sxc loads jQuery in DNN
+## How 2sxc loads jQuery in Dnn

-* Up until 2sxc 10.24, every 2sxc module automatically loaded jQuery because 2sxc used the ServicesFramework of DNN
+* Up until 2sxc 10.24, every 2sxc module automatically loaded jQuery because 2sxc used the ServicesFramework of Dnn
 * Starting from 2sxc 10.25
   * old templates auto-load jQuery for backward compatibility.
 This includes token-templates and Razor templates which don't have an `@inherits` statement at the beginning.
   * Anything new done using the [RazorComponent](xref:NetCode.Razor.Component) will not do that unless your template code requests it.